Architecture

 Returns a pointer to the navigation message object or nullptr if this shared library does not define any.

-Returns a pointer to the code object that match the null-terminated identifier name or nullptr if this is not a recognized name.
+Returns a pointer to the code object that matches the null-terminated identifier name or nullptr if this is not a recognized name.

 Returns the code rate in chips per millisecond.